Love guided and trainer-led workouts and using your Apple Watch to track your activity? Then Apple’s newest subscription Fitness+ is likely for you!

 A big focus in Fitness+ is how to perform exercises with little to no equipment.

-Apple made sure to include a variety of workouts, so you don’t need to buy another new thing unless you want to.
+Apple made sure to include various workouts, so you don’t need to buy another new thing unless you want to.

 Do Apple Fitness+ trainers offer workouts for all levels of fitness?

 Yup!
-Apple created Fitness+ for everyone–from folks just starting out to athletes and everyone in-between.
+Apple created Fitness+ for everyone–from folks just starting to athletes and everyone in-between.

 Apple’s trainers always offer modifications for all levels in every workout–so no one is left out.